sashavmorozov/vlocity-utilities/otter-data-generator.README.md

 The tool is not tailored to clone ESM multi-site orders yet.
 Think about simpler single site orders.

+## Pre-Requisites
+1. Salesforce org with Communications Cloud package (vlocity_cmt)
+2. A tool to execute anonymous Apex on the org (VS Code, Developer Console or any other client)
+3. Commercial product catalog for the products for which you want to create assets (install base)
+4. Order management configuration for the products for which you want to create assets (install base)
+5. A couple of additional Apex classes (see [Required Classes](#required-classes))
+6. Order templates should be set up upfront as the basis for data creation (see [Create a set of template customer orders](#create-a-set-of-template-customer-orders))

 ## Required Classes

 Take these classes and create them in your org (vlocity_cmt package is required, Comms IDO is a good org example)